French Toast — Pain Perdu FAQs

 - Honey or maple syrup, for serving (optional)

-- 5. Transfer to a plate.
+- Move to a plate.
 Repeat with the remaining butter and bread.

 The next time, I’ll try a French baguette as it is sturdier in structure and not as buttery tasting.
 Also, I think the recipe should note that the butter not be added to the skillet all at once, maybe one tablespoon at a time for each batch.
 By the time the first batch of bread is done, the butter has been pretty much absorbed.

 I should stress that I tested this recipe very carefully, following each measurement as written and noting the timings as I worked.
 Having said that, this is the French toast of my youth, the one my mother made and I copied, never measuring, never following a clock, just knowing what was right.

 Every child should have this experience of French toast.
 It’s as different from the frozen microwaveable product as a cup of rich coffee brewed from freshly ground beans is different from instant decaf.